Why Digital X-Rays Are Transforming General Dentistry

 Children and teens often need X-rays more often during growth.
 New teeth come in.
 Baby teeth fall out.
 Braces may be needed.
 Digital X-rays help track these changes with less radiation and less fear.

 Older adults face other risks.
 These can include gum disease, root decay, and bone loss.
-Some also use medicines that affect bone and saliva.
+Some also use medicines that affect the bone and saliva.
 Digital images help catch small problems before they turn into pain.

 The National Institute of Dental and Craniofacial Research shares clear facts on tooth decay and gum disease.
 You can use this resource along with the images you see on your visit.